ClintH/kattegat/INSTALL NODE.md

+There are instructions for installing Node.js for Mac OS X and Windows (at the bottom).
+If you are using Linux, follow the instructions for OS X, starting from step 6.

-## Mac OS
+## OS X

-*Note!* Do not use the Node.js installer, instead we'll install it using "nvm", eliminates common problems.
+*Note!* Do not use the Node.js installer, instead we'll install it using "nvm", which eliminates common problems.

 1. [Install "Git"](http://git-scm.com/download)
 2. [Install Apple's XCode](http://developer.apple.com/xcode/).